Aviah/one-click-django-polls-tutorial/tutorial_part4.md

 OK, everything is clear now.
 The database table for the polls app is missing.
 We deployed the code - but didn't run migrations!

 Reminder: migrations tell django **how** to apply the models' changes to the database, but we still have to explicitly **run** these migrations.
 It worked localy, because we applied the migrations file to the local database.
 On the server, we just pushed the migrations file, but didn't run it.
-The database is still as it was before we added the polls app.
+The database schema is still as it was before we added the polls app.

 The solution is **deployment with migrations**.

 Exit the server, back to the local machine.